There are different types of brain injuries

 Living with a brain injury

-TBI can affect a person’s quality of life due to the cognitive, behavioural, emotional and physical effects on their ability to live independently, maintain relationships and return to work or education and leisure activities.
+TBI can affect a person’s quality of life due to the cognitive, behavioral, emotional and physical effects on their ability to live independently, maintain relationships and return to work or education and leisure activities.

 There’s no one size fits all diagnosis or treatment.
 And often brain injuries are ‘invisible’, making it hard for others to understand and appreciate how it can affect and limit a person.